 A few weeks ago when I asked Sisay what he needed most, he told me, “I don’t need anything, just bring me visitors.”
 I want to thank the team members who visited Sisay this summer, who ministered to a very old leper who needed big love and prayer.
 I’m grateful that God allowed us to hold Sisay’s hand when he asked Jesus to come into his heart.
 I will always cherish the friendship God gave me with this extraordinary man!
 Goodbye, dear friend!

-You can see Sisay on the Man Up and Go movie coming out October 20th.
+You can see Sisay on the Man Up and Go movie.